gartuaden/p5.js_graphics_projects_ICC/README.md

 <img src= "./8.
 Rescue The Beans/rescuethebeans.gif" width = "600"/>

-### For more details, check out README.md in the project directory.
+#### For more details, check out README.md or the document file in the project directory.